Salesforce adoption is a funny business!

 Although you could be knee-deep in Salesforce implementation, there could still be people in your organization with the question, “What’s in it for me?”
 (WIIFM)

-Everything set on your Salesforce?
-If yes, then it’s time for a pilot run.
-Pick a group of end-users for the exercise, provide them with the adoption and training materials that you have collated and let them use the CRM before anyone else in your organization.
-(Let them do everything as planned!)
+Instead of rolling out the Salesforce migration to hundreds of employees at once, start with a pilot run.
+Pick a group of end users for the exercise, provide them with the adoption and training materials that you have planned out, and let them use the CRM before anyone else in your organization.

-This will help you identify the kinks in your Salesforce configuration, gaps in your adoption and training process and moreover give you an idea of what you can expect with the rollout.
+Design a feedback-gathering system that helps you identify pain points and take note of which training strategies are best received.
+Working with a small group will help you identify the kinks in your Salesforce configuration, gaps in your adoption and training process, and give you an idea of what you can expect with the rollout.

 When a new employee onboarding is done correctly, it leads to higher job satisfaction, organizational commitment, decreased turnover, better performance levels, career complementing, and lowered stress.
 This also applies in the case of introducing a new software in their lives, on which they are expected to work on a daily basis.